-- 1) Mr Chapman outlined the report. - 2) Further to questions and comments from Members, it was noted that: - The consultation included open questions to allow respondents to raise any points not covered by the other more specific questions. - A further report was to come to Cabinet Committee following the consultation.
-A request was made for a further briefing. - 3) RESOLVED to note the report.
+1) Mr Chapman outlined the report.

+2) Further to questions and comments from Members, it was noted that:

+- The consultation included open questions to allow respondents to raise any points not covered by the other more specific questions. - A further report was to come to Cabinet Committee following the consultation.
+A request was made for a further briefing.

-10. Kent County Council's Family Hub model development (Item 11)
+10. Kent Council's Family Hub model development (ltem 11)